navattic.identify({ email: user.email })

 When pre-sales is done right, the sales cycle becomes smoother, customer relationships start on a stronger footing, and win rates improve.
 It’s the difference between a sales pitch that falls flat and one that resonates deeply because it speaks directly to the customer’s specific challenges and goals.
 Let’s look at what this process involves and how it differs from the traditional sales role.

-The Groundwork for a Successful Sale
+Setting the Stage for a Successful Sale

 Pre-sales covers all the activities that happen before your sales team asks for the sale.
 This phase is all about discovery and qualification.
 The pre-sales team dives deep into a potential customer's business, conducting research and leading discovery calls to understand their unique pain points, needs, and objectives.
 Their primary goal is to determine if a prospect is a good fit and, if so, to figure out exactly how your product can solve their problem.
 This groundwork ensures that by the time a formal proposal is made, it’s tailored, relevant, and compelling, making the final sale much more likely.